 signs may be accompanied by swelling of the head neck, and abdomen.

 Vomiting may also occur.
 This disease strikes quickly, and death may occur

 in only a few hours.
 An annual booster shot is needed after the initial

 series of puppy.

-D, = DIARRHOEA is a condition in which liquid faeces are
+D, = DIARRHEA is a condition in which liquid feces are

 expelled at frequent intervals, sometimes accompanied by vomiting.
 The dog

 may look generally unwell and should be kept extra warm.
 Withhold all